In This Article:

 Knapsack runs along-side your coded design system and stores all documentation in a JSON based database that's generated and stored in your design system's code repository.

 If you're not a developer, this means changes you make to the system are happening in your browser only.
-To save your changes into the system, you need to Propose a Change.
-Along with providing the opportunity for others to review your submission before it's made available to everyone, it also enters the changes into robust Git powered version control.
+To save your changes into the system, you need to follow our Git-backed publishing Workflow.

 If you are a developer, you'll see all content saved as JSON or YAML data in a designated folder of your design system repository.
 This gives you the ability to edit the content directly in the data file, interact with it via the API, and of course securely store it with your versioned, coded patterns.